-1. Verification is required to establish the fact that a child between eighteen (18) and nineteen (19) is a full-time student in high school or the equivalent level of vocational or technical training before the month of their nineteen (19th) birthday.
+1. Verification is required to establish the fact that a child between eighteen (18) and nineteen (19) is a full-time student and is expected to complete high school or the equivalent level of vocational or technical training before or in the month of her/his nineteen (19th) birthday.
 A student attending summer school full-time, as defined by school authorities, is considered a full-time student for RI Works Program purposes.